 It’s money you can use to pay for unexpected expenses, such as medical bills, home repairs, and fender benders.
 And your emergency fund might serve as a lifeline if you lose your job and don’t have another source of income.

 A good rule of thumb is to save at least three months’ salary—but you don’t have to come up with those dollars all at once.

 You could start by saving a small amount each month—and you can always add to the fund when you get a raise, bonus, or tax refund.
 (You also should be prepared to replenish the fund if you have to use all or part of it at any point.)

-The money in your emergency fund could go into a savings account at your local branch bank, or you might want to check out the benefits of a cash management account like SoFi Money®, which has no minimum balance and no account fees.
+The money in your emergency fund could go into a savings account at your local branch bank, or you might want to check out the benefits of an online bank account like SoFi Checking and Savings®, which has no minimum balance and no account fees.

 A Bucket for Short-Term Goals

 Back in the day, your mom or grandma might have talked about belonging to a “Christmas club”—which probably sounded like fun at the time but was really just a holiday shopping fund stashed at her local bank or credit union.
 (And if Grandma took out the money too early, she paid a penalty.)